10 things outsiders should know before moving to Utah

 Need to get away from the hustle and bustle of city life?
 In Utah, finding a reprieve from the urban jungle is as easy as a 20-minute drive.
 Little Cottonwood Canyon, which is just outside the downtown Salt Lake City area, can make one feel as if they have shifted immediately into vacation mode and has many great trails and campgrounds for folks looking to take the adventure out of the car.
 Maybe you like the bright lights of neon and such?
 Las Vegas is only a six-hour drive or a flight lasting an hour and some change.
 For those Californians-turned-Utahns looking to visit the Golden State, you can be in Southern California in less than two hours by plane.

 Of course, there is a lot that goes into assimilating into Utah life.
 What would you say makes our local culture unique and interesting to those who are making a go at it here?
-Visit our Facebook and let us know in the comments.
+Comment on the Facebook post below: